Director, Governance, Legal and Performance

 QUT will accept digital signatures in the execution of contracts, provided that the use of the digital signature is in accordance with applicable State and Commonwealth legislation, including in respect of electronic transactions.
 QUT Contracts provides digital signature capability.

 Any variation to the terms and conditions of a contract must be approved by the contract signing delegate.
 A variation that would increase the total financial value of a contract must be approved by the original financial delegate.
-Where a variation to a contract results in the total financial value exceeding the original financial delegate’s authorised delegation amount, approval must be escalated to the next highest financial delegate (Appendix 3 - Schedule of Authorities and Delegations).
+Where a variation to a contract results in the total financial value exceeding the original financial delegate’s authorised delegation amount, approval must be escalated to the next highest financial delegate (Register of Authorities and Delegations (QUT staff access only)).

 Any disagreement about a contract should be promptly identified and addressed by the contract manager to facilitate an early resolution between both parties, on advice from the University’s lawyers where required.